fusion-jena/ScholarLensViz/README.md

 Open your browser and go to http://localhost:3666/ - then you should see the example user profile (R4) in a pie chart.

 ## Changelog

+30.10.2020 release 2.1
+* local config file added
+* URLs shortened
+* local storage added for faster loading
+* UI improved (buttons added, a list of all papers used is now provided)

 06.08.2020 release 2.0
 * d3 libraries updated